microsoft/ivy/doc/examples/client_server_example.md

 On the left-hand side of the display, we see a transition of the program from a state labeled `0` to a state labeled `1`.
-The action labeling the transition arrow can tell us seomthing about hwo we get from state `0` to state `1` (an in particular, how the assertion in our program fails).
+The action labeling the transition arrow can tell us something about how we get from state `0` to state `1` (an in particular, how the assertion in our program fails).
 For the moment, though, let's concentrate on the right-hand side.
-Here, we see a representation of state `0`, the one just before the asertion failure.
+Here, we see a representation of state `0`, the one just before the assertion failure.
 It shows one server (arbitrarily numbered `0`) and two clients (numbered `0` and `1`).
-The checkboxes on the right allow us to display further information about the state.
+The check-boxes on the right allow us to display further information about the state.
 For example, let's check the box next to `link(X,Y)` under the label `+`.
 Here's what we get: